 This layer interfaces with the actual storage operations provided by the operating system.
 Its main purpose is to improve speed of storage and retrieval.
 The requirements for this layer result from the maximum delay we allow for the drawing of a map on a screen.
 Some tests show that about 2000 data records are necessary for a drawing: in order to retrieve them in 20 seconds, average access time for a record must be less than 10 msec.
 Access times to physical storage on disk including overhead of operating systems are in the order of 50 to 200 msec.
 Therefore, to retrieve the records for the map.
-Two basic techniques are be simple and only use standard functions found on many operation systems (read and write to random access files).
-This will make transporting the database management system - and the application using it - much simpler.
-However, it must be noted that some of the methods used in operating systems to improve performance of disk operations are detrimental to database access times, and it is advantageous if low level direct disk access operations can be used.
+Two basic techniques are known:

+- clustering of data buffer management - It is desirable that the interface to the operating system be simple and only use standard functions found on many operation systems (read and write to random access files).
+This will make transporting the database management system - and the application the methods used in operating systems to improve performance of disk operations are detrimental to database access times, and it is advantageous if low level direct disk access operations can be used.